WELCOME TO TEAM VOLUNTEER IN FINLAND IN 2020 !

 PLEASE NOTE THAT THE DUE TO CORONA VIRUS SITUATION MOST VOLUNTEER TEAMS WILL BE POSTPONED TO YEAR 2021.

 The European Solidarity Corps volunteering teams give young people a chance to taste volunteering and perform tasks that can have a real impact.
 If you are ready to get your hands dirty while getting to know other young Europeans in beautiful Finnish countryside (or town), the volunteering teams are for you!
 We will host several volunteering teams in Finland this year.

 These solidarity activities are open to all 18-30 years old European Union citizens or residents, who are motivated to do voluntary work, learn new things and share your everyday life with youth from different countries.
 We especially welcome young people who really need the EU financial support in order to join international volunteering.
-The target group is young people who do not have much international experience or have less opportunities to get such experience due to health problems, geographical obstacles, cultural differences, social challenges or economic difficulties.
+The teams are open for all young Europeans, but we encourage application from young people who do not have much international experience or have less opportunities to get such experience due to health problems, geographical obstacles, cultural differences, social challenges or economic difficulties.

 Participants are covered by insurance and their travel costs will be reimbursed (based on distance calculator) after the project, and they will get board and lodging while on the project.
 Participants will also receive a small allowance for their personal expenses (5 euros per day).
 The teams are also open for Finnish youth to apply.

 The volunteer will be supported by a sending organisation in the home country.
 If you do not have a sending organisation please check the list of Alliance member organisations or leave that question empty in the application form and we will suggest you an organisation in your country.

 If you have any questions please contact us by email at volunteer(at)alli.fi and we will get back to you.

 You will find the application form here. and in the bottom of this webpage.
 Please email the filled application to volunteer(at)alli.fi as soon as possible.